wootencl/apidocs-v4/source/includes/_enrollment.md

 })
 ```

-> Example request to terminate a subscribers benefits.
+> Example request to terminate a subscriber's benefits.

 ```shell
 {